shihabus/SharedElementTransition/README.md

-# Project Title
+# Shared Element Transitions

 One Paragraph of project description goes here

 ## Getting Started

-This is a react native project, where I have tried to implement Shared Element transistion using React Navigation's Fluid Navigator.
+This is a react native project, where I have tried to implement Shared Element Transitions using React Navigation's Fluid Navigator.

 ### Installing